Chilean Spanish Dictionary

 Tranqui: calm (down); don't worry

-If you like this dictionary of Chilean Spanish and Slang useful then let others know about it:
+If you found this dictionary of Chilean Spanish and Slang interesting or useful, let others know about it.